-- Manage internally; - Early Help; - Safeguarding children referral to Children's Social Care; - Reporting to the Police in parallel to Children's Social Care.
+- Manage internally; - Early Help: in line with managing internally, the school may decide that the children involved do not require referral to statutory services but may benefit from Early Help.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse; - Safeguarding children referral to Children's Social Care; - Reporting to the Police in parallel to Children's Social Care.